January 15, 2025

 At ezra, we provide you with a complete hassle-free scan experience.
 From helping you get a referral from a healthcare practitioner to helping you understand your scan results, a dedicated care team will be with you throughout the way.

 We offer transparent pricing, and you can pay for your scan with your FSA/HSA dollars.
-That way, you can use pre-tax dollars for an ezra Full Body scan, making it even cheaper.
+That way, you can use pre-tax dollars for an Ezra Full Body scan, making it even cheaper.

 When Should You Get a Brain Scan?